All Products

 Document Center

-ApsaraDB RDS:Native Flashback
+ApsaraDB RDS:Native flashback

 Prerequisites

-• Your RDS instance runs MySQL 8.0 on RDS Basic Edition, RDS High-availability Edition, or RDS Cluster Edition.
+• RDS instance runs MySQL 8.0 on RDS Basic Edition, RDS High-availability Edition, or RDS Cluster Edition.

 Syntax

 SELECT ...
-FROM tablename
+FROM table_name

-AS OF TIMESTAMP now();
+AS OF TIMESTAMP expression;

 Parameters